Paulb-dev/openCV/index.md

 ### Result
 If you have trained  your model you can test it with the python code above.

-If you get an error you can try this thinks:
+If you get any errors you can try this:
 ```
-1.|first you have to check that python is installed
+1.|check that python is installed
 2.|python -m pip install --upgrade pip
 3.|pip install opencv-python
 ```